HomaiLabs/neo4j-vault-database-plugin/README.md

 # Neo4j HashiCorp Vault Plugin
 This vault database plugin implements the [V5 version of Vault database plugin](https://developer.hashicorp.com/vault/docs/secrets/databases/custom)  to support Neo4j.

-This project also offers a Docker image which has the Neo4j plugin pregonfigred so that it is ready to use.
+This project also offers a Docker image which has the Neo4j plugin preconfigured so that it is ready to use.
 This code is heavily borrowed from the [MongoDB implementation of the plugin] (https://github.com/hashicorp/vault/tree/main/plugins/database/mongodb).

 It's also worth mentioning there already exists another implementation of [this plugin for Neo4j](https://github.com/vivacitylabs/vault-plugin-database-neo4j) but it's based on the older version of the plugin and I was not able to get it to work with the new vault server.

-## Ruild
+## Build
 to build this project locally you can run (you need to have [Go](https://go.dev/doc/install and [gox](https://github.com/mitchellh/gox) installed)

 ```sh